rdiankov/openrave/docs/en/index.rst

 Resources
 ---------

-This document is automatically generated for every OpenRAVE release and binds together the following versioned resources:
+This document is automatically generated for every release and binds together the following versioned resources:

 * `Core C++ API`_
 * :ref:`Python API <package-openravepy>`